I need to....

 - Hours: 11 a.m. to 6 p.m., Monday to Thursday | 11 a.m. to 5 p.m.
 Friday

 - Location: Scott Library, 2nd Floor Research Pod

 - All York students and faculty can avail of this service

 - Bookable virtual consultations with subject and data librarians

 - FAQ Service – browsable and searchable with Submit A Question feature

-Zoom drop-in services with writing tutors commence the week of May 16th, 2022 and run until Thursday, August 4th, 2022.
+In-Person and Zoom drop-in services with writing tutors commence the week of September 26th 2022.